 - Reasonable responses to any reasonable requests made for service.

-Patient Rights apply to the person who may have legal responsibility to make decisions
+patients’ rights apply to the person who has legal responsibility

 - Confidential treatment of all communications and records pertaining to

-your care and your stay in the hospital.
-Written permission shall be obtained
+your care and stay in the hospital.
+You will receive a separate “Notice

 - Reasonable continuity of care and to know in advance the time and location